 CrypticRock.com – That is a special feeling to have, that tranquility to be able to create what you want to create.
 What are some of your musical influences personally?

 Dawn Michele – I am a real lover of music.
 I like every genre.
 As far as musical styling, I love all music.
-I will go through periods of time where I will listen to one CD in my car on repeat for forever.
+I will go through periods of time where I will listen to one CD in my car on repeat forever.
 Then other times, I will turn all my CD’s off, and listen to Top 40 on the radio.
-I love to listen to hear what people are connecting with right now; what is really resonating with them, giving them joy, power, and comforting them in their sorrow.
-The last couple of years, Daft Punk’s Random Access Memories (2013) has been a big one for me.
-I started off liking Rock when I started listening with my cousin, he had CD’s my parents would not let in the house.
+I love to listen to hear what people are connecting with right now; what is really resonating with them, giving them joy, and power, and comforting them in their sorrow.
+The last couple of years, Daft Punk’s Random Access Memories (2013) have been a big one for me.
+I started off liking Rock when I started listening with my cousin, he had CDs my parents would not let in the house.
 We would listen to Metallica, Red Hot Chilli Peppers, and Aerosmith.
 That is when I really fell in love with Rock music.
 I grew up on a farm listening to Country music.
 I grew up in a rural town in a swamp area in Central Florida called Green Swamp (laughs).
 I really have an appreciation for all kinds of music.
 Coldplay is another one.
 Also, listening to Taylor Swift.

 CrypticRock.com – It seems like you have a very eclectic taste in music.
 You should be able to listen to everything, you may be able to take something from everything.

 Dawn Michele – Yes, I have always been a people person.
 I have always been fascinated with people and what they are thinking.
 For me, each song is like another person to study, and I learn about the song as well as the person who wrote it.
-Different genres represents knowing more people for me.
+Different genres represent knowing more people for me.
 I have a degree in Psychology, and listening to different genres is like looking into different worlds, I believe.

 CrypticRock.com – Very true.
 Music is a form of expression for listeners, as well as the creators.
 My last question is pertaining to films.
 CrypticRock.com covers all kinds of music, but we also have an interest in Horror films.
 If you are a fan of Horror films, do you have any favorites?